AhmedElbasha97/medicalkhealth-care/README.md

 - The ability to cancel an appointment.

 #### 3. Informative App:
-- View the lastest and best medical and nutritional blogs.
+- View the latest and best medical and nutritional blogs.
 - View the latest medical news in Egypt and worldwide.

 #### 4. Interactive Community: